By Barbara Hay ~

 Merlot lovers will be impressed by the Charles Krug Napa Valley Merlot with its aromas of ripe red and black fruit followed by hints of spice.
 This enticing blend is comprised of 82% Merlot, 15% Cabernet Sauvignon, 2% Petit Verdot, and 1% Malbec to create a supple body with medium tannins and berry and cherry flavors that linger longingly throughout the smooth finish.

-When in doubt as to what to choose, a blend that combine two or more varietals will offer more nuanced flavor and be more apt to please a larger audience.
+When in doubt as to what to choose, a blend that combines two or more varietals will offer a more nuanced flavor and be more apt to please a larger audience.
 Red lovers should check out Bogle Vineyards Phantom, a fantastic blend of 42% Petite Sirah, 34% Zinfandel, Petite Sirah 42%, 14% Cabernet Sauvignon and 10% Merlot.
 This fully concentrated red is intense with ripe wild blackberries and brambleberries, relentless baking spices like nutmeg and cinnamon, black pepper, and a hint of toasty vanilla.
 Framed by the influence of oak aging, this wine will tease, tantalize and linger long after the last sip is gone and the new year has begun.